emera86/SASmanual-MkDocs/SASmanual/docs/miscellanea.md

 ```
 ODS SELECT lmeans diff meanplot diffplot controlplot;
 [your code here]

+ODS SELECT ALL;  /* Reset this option to the default */
 ```

 This way you can see the actual variable level values in the output rather than some indexes: